-Don't give up on Myanmar - Index on Censorship
+Turkey’s elections: “No rule of law anymore”

 Like almost everything in Myanmar, however, the 2021 coup has created considerable concerns about what happens next.
 If the current situation continues, and the military manages to maintain an albeit loose grip on power, it is the next generation of young people in Myanmar, and others beyond that, who will be the ones to suffer the most, through a lack of investment, or care, in their education, a lack of capabilities to think critically and problem solve, and a lack of skills to prepare them for the working world.
 This could well manifest, as it has in the past, of creating a general feeling among the population that Myanmar’s remarkable diversity is something to be feared, not celebrated.

 Return of the Junta was published by Bloomsbury in January 2023.
-Click here for more information on the book
+Click here